giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 and communication resources available both in the 5G and the Wi-Fi domains, therefore requiring interoperability across multiple industry standards (for instance, IETF and 3GPP on the public side, and IETF and LF Edge {{LF-EDGE}} on the private home side).
-ALTO can be positioned to act as an abstraction layer supporting the exposure of communication and compute information independently of the type of domain the application is currently residing in.

-Future versions of this document will elaborate further on this use case.

 ## Optimized Placement of Microservice Components

 Current applications are transitioning from a monolithic service architecture towards the composition of microservice components, following cloud-native trends.
-The set of microservices can have associated SLOs which impose constraints not only in terms of required compute resources (CPU, storage, ...) dependent on the compute facilities available, but also in terms of performance indicators such as latency, bandwidth, etc, which impose restrictions in the networking capabilities connecting the computing facilities.
-Even more complex constrains, such as affinity among certain microservices components could require complex calculations for selecting the most appropriate compute nodes taken into consideration both network and compute information.
+The set of microservices can have associated Service Level Objectives (SLOs) that impose constraints not only in terms of the required computational resources dependent on the compute facilities available, but also in terms of performance indicators such as latency, bandwidth, etc, which impose restrictions in the networking capabilities connecting the computing facilities.
+Even more complex constraints, such as affinity among certain microservices components could require complex calculations for selecting the most appropriate compute nodes taken into consideration both network and compute information.

-Thus, service/application orchestrators can benefit from the information exposed by ALTO at the time of deciding the placement of the microservices in the network.

 # Production and Consumption Scenarios of Compute-related Information